 Satisfaction with Revenues and Benefits.
 Please follow this link to have your say.

-Have your say on new ward boundaries
+Have your say on new ward boundaries - this consultation is run by the Local Government Boundary Commission for England.

 The independent Local Government Boundary Commission for England is asking people across Newcastle-under-Lyme to comment on its draft proposals for new council ward boundaries.